blitterated/docker-dev-env/Docker Dev Environment.md

 ### Questions
 * If nothing needs to be running in the container, then what's going to be running when the container is started?
-    * There is a simple zombie eating process you get when you start Docker with `--init`
+    * There is a simple zombie eating PID1 process you get when you start Docker with `--init`.
+It can only handle a single child process.
+It was `tini`, but maybe that's changed?
     * There are other init processes available like s6, tini, runit, supervisord, monit, and others
 * Do we need a container if just a union mount filesystem will do?
     * Yes you need a container.
 The filesystems are unioned in the kernel.
+* Most container + init strategies have the whole container fail if one of the services' processes fails.
+This is so Kubernetes and the like can clean up and restart a container.
+Is that what I want here?
+    * Probably not.
+It might come in handy to explore a half dead container that was running the project code during development.
+OTOH, maybe all this should just be logged to a bind mount.

 ### Stretch Goals
 * Have an init process running
-   * spin up services that may be needed such as ssh and syslog
+   * spin up services that may be needed such as cron, sshd, and syslog
    * catch zombie processes
 * ssh key forwarding from host with ssh-agent
    * Is this needed?
 The main usecase is git cloning, but if the files are stored on the host's filesystem then we don't need git or ssh access in the container.